workflux/workflUX/README.md

 With CWLab, we would like to hide the complexity of workflow management so that scientific users can focus on their data analyses.
 This might promote the adoption of CWL in multi-professional life-science laboratories.

 ## Installation and Quick Start:
 **Attention: CWLab is in alpha state currently and not all features are available yet.
-However, the core functionalies are working and we are happy if you test it.
-We are working hard to push out a stable version in the comming weeks.
+However, the core functionalities are working and we are happy if you test it.
+We are working hard to push out a stable version in the coming weeks.
 Please press the watch button to not miss it.**

 Installation can be done using pip:
 `python3 -m pip install cwlab`

 Please see the section "Configuration" for a discussion of available options.

-Start the web server with your costum configuration (or leave out the `--config` flag to use the default one):
+Start the web server with your custom configuration (or leave out the `--config` flag to use the default one):
 `cwlab up --config config.yaml`

-The usage of the web interface should be self explanatory with build-in instruction.
-The following section give an overview of the basic usage senario.
+The usage of the web interface should be self-explanatory with build-in instruction.
+The following section gives an overview of the basic usage scenario.

 ## Usage: